 Superficial and Mid-dermal, Partial Thickness Burns

-As these wounds progress, they form blisters (remember the body fluid we talked about?).
+As these wounds progress, they form blisters.
 If these blisters pop, wet body fluid leaks out.
 After that happens, it is very important to put some fluid back into the body.
-This can be done by drinking a lot of juices (if your tummy is not sick).
-Sometimes this fluid is put into your body using an I.V. (a plastic tube that goes under the skin and into your blood vessel; a special watery substance drips inside).
-Some second-degree burns heal.
-It takes about two weeks to heal, but deeper Mid-dermal burns are deeper into the skin and sometimes these will not heal well without an operation and skin grafting.
+This can be done by drinking a lot of juices (if your stomach is not sick).
+Sometimes this fluid is put into your body using an I.V.
+Some second-degree burns heal over the timespan of two weeks.
+Mid-dermal burns are deeper into the skin and sometimes cannot heal well without an operation and skin grafting.

 Full Thickness Burns

-Full Thickness burns are very deep into the skin.
-The skin feels very dry and hard.
-These burns dont have much feeling because the nerves (little things inside the skin that tell the body when it hurts) are damaged.
-These burns will not heal without an operation.
+Full Thickness burns are very deep into the skin causing the skin to feel dry and hard.
+These burns don’t have much feeling because the nerves are damaged and will not heal without an operation.